dberzano/release-validation/README.md

 * `InputFilesFromList`: text file with the list of input chunks, one per line.
 * `LimitInputFiles`: limit the number of input files read from the list specified in `InputFilesFromList`.
+* `CopyTimeout`: timeout, in seconds for transferring output files to the remote storage.
+Defaults to 100 seconds.
+Must be added to `JDLVariables` too.
+* `CopyNumJobs`: copy of output files happens in parallel: this variable alters the number of parallel copy jobs, which defaults to 15.
+Must be added to `JDLVariables` too.

 Overriding JDL variables